 - Provide detailed documentation

-- Consider the offshore outsourcing team as a real team and part of your company.
-Don’t consider them as just transactional people who have to do a job for a certain payment
+- Consider the offshore outsourcing team as a real team and a part of your company.
+Don’t consider them just as transactional people who have to do a job for a certain payment

 - Manage cultural differences

 a.
 Adapt them to your culture – For example make it very clear that it is OK and necessary for questions to be asked if something isn’t clear, instead of just saying “Yes”

 b.
 Adapt your onsite team to the Outsource team Culture – Communicate only through the person who is the point of contact